RetroPie/RetroPie-Docs/docs/MAME.md

 ## **Arcade**

-To avoid having several emulationstation menus for different arcade emulators, all arcade-based ROMs can be placed in the `arcade` ROM folder, but you will have to specify which emulator each will use from the [Runcommand Menu](runcommand)
+To avoid having several EmulationStation menus for different arcade emulators, all arcade-based ROMs can be placed in the `arcade` ROM folder, but you will have to specify which emulator each will use from the [Runcommand Menu](runcommand)

 [**All Arcade ROMS Compatibility List**](https://docs.google.com/spreadsheets/d/1antILt7D12EWOFzyJwTfB86NceghMJKXG7CdYumuHec/edit?usp=sharing) feel free to contribute to the list.